com-480-data-visualization/ceyalid/README.md

 ## Milestone 2
 The milestone 2 is in the ziped document.
 To lunch the website, click on site.html.
 ## Milestone 3
-open milstone3.zip open site.html on vscode and run the following comand and then open the website localy run python3 -m http.server 8000
+open milstone3.zip open site.html on vscode and run the following comand : python3 -m http.server 8000
+and then open the website locally